Along with Stud and Paddock stock, we will also sell hay and will soon sell highland beef, horns and hide.

 Our paddock stock consists of purebred unregistered highlands, cross bred highlands and a few special rare breed Sussex.
 Paddock stock are generally sold straight out of the paddock.
 They are used to being put through the cattle yards and handled by us but we have not spent the massive amount of time quietening and halter training them in the view of showing them.

 The only thing is now Ryder has become one of the family too and therefore has lost his purpose on my farm.
 He slowly walks through my cattle yards moving his head from side to side.
 He is gentle and if he trusts you he will eat out of your hand.
-He is just on two years old and just stunning.
-He loves hanging out with his besties Bandit and Casper.
+He was born on 10/12/18 and just stunning.
+He loves hanging out with his besties Bandit, Caramilk and Casper.
 Asking $5000.

 Casper was named after the friendly ghost because as a baby the white on his face looked like a ghost.
 His mum is a Senepol x dairy and his dad is Gonne (purebred registered highland).
 This steer will never grow horns which is great for someone starting out in cattle.
 He learnt to tie up as a weaner but not walk on a lead.
-He looks ordinary now but in winter when he gets his coat he is extraudinary.
-He is just on 14 months old.
+He looks extraordinary in his winter coat and has the most placid of nature.
+He is was born on the 7/10/19.

 Anna and Marcel